ecbc0/note-math/item.en/set-theory.en.typ

 The human brain compiler can omit and supplement omissions, trading temporary efficiency for error-proneness and forgetfulness

+Assistance also has other functions, like the case of, Programming before the era of IDE/LSP/friendly-and -interactive-compiler-error-messages/documentation was painful.
+The organization, structuring and reuse of data and information were not done well, and the powerful capacity and time of memory were not used well.

 #tag("proposition") proposition is a special (string, bool) product struct computer data structure.
 For mathematical language, the string field uses special construction rules to restrict it, and this restricted version of the string is called a formula

 Because we cannot directly judge the truth or falsehood of a guess, we need a language with undefined truth values.